Nottingham Post

 The Nottingham Post (formerly the Nottingham Evening Post) is an English tabloid newspaper which serves Nottingham, Nottinghamshire and parts of Derbyshire, Leicestershire and Lincolnshire.

 The Post is published Monday to Saturday each week, and was also available via online subscription until 10 March 2020.
-It was formerly “Campaigning Newspaper of the Year”.
-In the first six months of 2018 the paper had a daily circulation of 14,814, down 14% on the same period in 2017.
+In the first six months of 2024, the paper had a daily circulation of 3,487, down 23.7% on the same period in 2023.